eshinesimida/iEdgeDDA/README.md

-# iEdgeDDA: integrated edge information and pathway topology for drug-disease associations
+# iEdgePathDDA: integrated edge information and pathway topology for drug-disease associations

 iEdgeDDA contains the basic R functions and sample data for running the iEdgeDDA algorithm.
 After installing and loading the package, users will be able to explore the framework of iEdgeDDA

-# More about iEdgeDDA
+# More about iEdgePathDDA
 The iEdgeDDA is a novel tool used to identify the potentail candidate drugs for cancers based on edge information and pathway topology.

 # Getting started